MickMarch/pyber_analysis/README.md

 ### Purpose

-The purpose of this project is use Jupyter Notebook to analyze ride-sharing data.
+The purpose of this project is to use Jupyter Notebook to analyze ride-sharing data.
 This will be done by:

 - Creating a summary of the data by **city type**
 - Generating a **multi-line chart** that shows **weekly fares** for each **city type**.